Share the page

 Service offer

-PEEB Med combines technical support and investment grants to cover the additional cost of energy-efficiency measures.
-The aim is to reduce costs and the perception of investment risk, thereby encouraging stakeholders to build and invest in energy-efficient buildings.
+PEEB Med combines technical assistance and investment grants to help cover the additional costs of energy-efficiency measures.
+Its objective is to reduce costs and perceived investment risks, thereby encouraging stakeholders to build and invest in energy-efficient buildings.

-An investment grant then helps facilitate the construction of energy-efficient measures, by partially covering the additional costs generated by energy-efficiency measures.
-The grant percentage depends on the building’s target performance.
+Investment grants then facilitate the implementation of energy-efficiency measures by partially covering the additional costs they generate.
+The grant level depends on the targeted energy performance of the building.

-This program fosters synergies and shares knowledge from the Mitigation Enabling Energy Transition in the Mediterranean Region (meetMED II) project, which is also supported by the European Union in the same countries.
+The programme fosters synergies and knowledge-sharing with the Mitigation Enabling Energy Transition in the Mediterranean Region (meetMED II) project, which is also supported by the European Union in the same countries.

-In 2020, buildings’ energy consumption accounted for 23% of total energy consumption in ASEAN countries.
-Without improvements in energy efficiency and increased use of renewable energies, energy consumption of buildings in the region is expected to rise by about 60% by 2030 and 120% by 2040.
+In 2020, buildings accounted for 23% of total energy consumption in ASEAN countries.
+Without improvements in energy efficiency and increased use of renewable energy, building energy consumption in the region is expected to rise by around 60% by 2030 and 120% by 2040.

 Objectives

-PEEB ASEAN supports partner countries in the building sector transformation process, with the goal of reducing the energy intensity of the ASEAN countries by 32% by 2025 and achieving the “Net Zero Emissions” target.
+PEEB ASEAN supports partner countries in transforming the building sector, with the objective of reducing energy intensity in ASEAN countries by 32% by 2025 and contributing to the achievement of net-zero emissions targets.

-Through the ASEAN Centre for Energy (ACE), the program will benefit 10 countries: Brunei Darussalam, Cambodia, Indonesia, Lao PDR, Malaysia, Myanmar, the Philippines, Singapore, Thailand, and Vietnam.
+Implemented through the ASEAN Centre for Energy (ACE), the programme benefits 10 countries: Brunei Darussalam, Cambodia, Indonesia, Lao PDR, Malaysia, Myanmar, the Philippines, Singapore, Thailand, and Vietnam.

-AFD has provided €5 million in financing for PEEB ASEAN, including the following:
+AFD has provided €5 million in financing for PEEB ASEAN, including:

-• A grant of €2 million to finance institutional support activities implemented by the ASEAN Centre for Energy
+- A €2 million grant to finance institutional support activities implemented by the ASEAN Centre for Energy

 Service offer